How to buy a summer suit (the complete guide)

 So what should you choose for your summer jacket?
 Well, a notched lapel is the obvious choice.
 It’s going to be casual and versatile.
 But what about peaked lapels?
 Is that to say that you can never wear a peaked lapel in a summer coat?
 No, of course not.
 But you just need to be mindful that it’s going to look a little flashier and be more challenging to pull off.

 Ryan’s pick: Notched lapel.
 A peaked lapel was just too formal for me.
-If I had a cocktail perpetually in my hand, OK, peaked lapel it is.
-But for the occasions that I saw myself wearing this jacket in, a notched lapel just made much more sense.
+For the occasions that I saw myself wearing this jacket in, a notched lapel just made much more sense.

 2 button versus 1